rgomes1220/C340FlaskProject/steps/project_step_1.md

+# CS 340 Project Step 1: Project Outline + Database Outline

-# Project Outline
+# A. Project Outline

 Our project will be a simple veterinary practice management database.
+As part of the project, we will look to keep track of pets as they make visits to the vet to receive standard vaccinations.
+Additionally, we will be able to keep track of the owners(s) of the pets and miscellaneous details about the visits made.
+This project will attempt to follow a standard model that should be replicable in similar veterinary practice settings.

-# Database Outline
+# B. Database Outline (in words)

 ## Owners